Stories, risks, and the joy of taking the lead

 I published four novels and cherished the quiet.
 But then I missed the team.

-When I was asked to head-write the ZDF primetime mini series Fritzie – Der Himmel muss warten, I felt like I’d reached heaven — even though it’s about a teacher diagnosed with breast cancer.
-Both are familiar to me.
-I gathered a dream team (Katja Grübel & Christiane Bubner) and we went all in: funny, raw, poetic, political.
+When I was asked to head-write the ZDF primetime mini series Fritzie - Der Himmel muss warten, I was intrigued by the challenge: telling the story of a teacher diagnosed with breast cancer - not easy, but possible to tell with lightness and honesty.
+I gathered a dream team (Katja Grübel & Christiane Bubner) and we went all in - funny, raw, poetic, political.

 Time to take risks.
 Again.

 Alongside writing and filming, I’ve always taught.
-I’ve coached actors, produced showreels, mentored young writers, and taught film acting in Cologne and Munich.
+I’ve coached actors, produced showreels, mentored emerging writers, taught film acting in Cologne and Munich, and led workshops at film camps.
 I joined the board of the German Screenwriters Guild and was an early member of Kontrakt18, advocating for better working conditions in our industry.
-Today, I lead the cinema division at DDV.
+Today, I head the cinema division at the DDV - and continue to advocate for stories that matter.

 Picture ©Bettina Stöß